dripton/Slugathon/README.txt

 "python slugathon-client"

-7. In a third terminal, (on the same or a different computer), run "python slugathon-client", picking a different player.
+7. In a third terminal, (on the same or a different computer), run "python slugathon-aiclient", picking a different player.
+The AI doesn't have a GUI so you'll need to set everything with command-line arguments; use -h to list them.

 (You can add up to a total of 6 players.)

 8. Chat with each other in the Anteroom window.

-9. Have the first player form a game, then have the other player(s) join it, then have the first player start it, then play some Titan.
+9. Have the first player form a game, then have the other player(s) join it, (AIs currently join all games automatically), then have the first player start it, then play some Titan.

 10. If you actually do this successfully, please let me know.